mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Petrified

 There is a good reason why you don’t want to be in the wrong end of a basilisk stare, and this is it.
 The character is essentially turned into solid material.
-They cannot take any actions, and they get a +10 Armor Rating.
+They cannot take any actions, and they get a +10 Defense Rating (reducing their damage by 10).
 This cancels any other damaging statuses the character may have been experiencing.

 #### Poisoned #